samirsalman/PytorchLightning-BERT/README.md

 max_len: int = 120,
 ```

-Each argument is given by [data and bert] config files, which you can find in the config directory.
+Each argument is given by [data and bert] config files, which you can find in the configs directory.

 ## Model